1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is a colonoscopy required for IBS-C?

 No, not routinely.
-A colonoscopy is recommended only if alarm features like gastrointestinal bleeding, unexplained weight loss, or anemia are present.
+The count of cases where there is an instance of alarm features such as gastrointestinal bleeding, unexplained weight loss, or anemia then a colonoscopy is recommended.

 Related Blogs